 The available slots are: Monday at 13:00 – 15:30, Tuesday at 19:00 – 21:30, Wednesday at 10:00 – 12:30, Thursday at 11:00 – 13:30, and Friday at 13:00 – 15:30.

 If selected, the poetry organisation hosting your allocated workshop sessions will be in touch, providing you with the relevant workshop details.

 Who will be running the workshop(s)?

-Workshops shall be conducted by a variety of tutors.
+Workshops will be conducted by a variety of tutors where you will explore writing, performing, editing and developing an authentic voice.
 Each tutor shall have experience in performing and facilitating such workshops.

 How much does the workshop cost?